Please support the Erskine Academy Legacy Fund. Donate anytime online!

-Make your charitable gift to the Erskine Academy Annual Fund, via our secure site where you can process your gift by credit card, or you may mail your check made out to Erskine Academy to the Development Office.
+Make your charitable gift to the Erskine Academy Legacy Fund, via our secure site where you can process your gift by credit card, or you may mail your check made out to Erskine Academy to the Development Office.
 Your contribution of any amount is greatly appreciated!

 Erskine Academy is a nonprofit 501(c)(3) educational institution recognized by the Internal Revenue Service as a tax exempt organization.
 Gifts to Erskine Academy are tax deductible to the extent allowed by law.